 Friday the 13th of May Emma Arvidsson (EA) did her Ph.D. dissertation at Lund’s University (Sweden) under the title ‘Acoustic Design with Regard to Human Perception’.

-Ordinary Public Rooms
+Acoustic design of Ordinary Public Rooms

 From many years of research, we know that ordinary public rooms (classrooms and offices) where complex tasks such as learning or following long chains of thought are performed require a good acoustic environment.
 EA chose to study these facilities for 4 years taking both objective and subjective perspectives into account.